Branching Brownian motion in an expanding ball and application to the mild obstacle problem: Introduction

 where $\bar{B}(x,a)$ denotes the closed ball of radius $a$ centered at $x\in\mathbb{R}^d$.

-In the second part of the current work, the BBM is assumed to live in $\mathbb{R}^d$, to which $K$ is attached.
+In the first part of the current work, a branching Brownian motion (which is briefly described below) is assumed to live in $\mathbb{R}^d$, to which $K$ is attached.
 For $\omega\in\Omega$, we refer to $\mathbb{R}^d$ with $K(\omega)$ attached simply as the random environment $\omega$, and use $P^\omega$ to denote the conditional law of the BBM in the random environment $\omega$.
-The mild obstacle problem for BBM has the following rule: when a particle of BBM is in $K^c$, it branches at rate $\beta$, whereas when in $K$, it branches at a lower rate $\bar{\beta}$ with $0\leq \bar{\beta}<\beta$.
+The mild obstacle problem for BBM has the following rule: when a particle of BBM is in $K^c$, it branches at rate $\beta_2$, whereas when in $K$, it branches at a lower rate $\beta_1$ with $0\leq \beta_1<\beta_2$.
 That is, under the law $P^\omega$, the BBM has a spatially dependent branching rate

-We emphasize that here we allow the possibility of complete suppression of branching in $K$, that is, $\bar\beta=0$, which was not considered in \cite{E2008}.
 Our focus is on the total mass of BBM among mild obstacles.
 We first find upper bounds that are valid for large $t$ on the LD probabilities that the mass is atypically small and atypically large.
-Then, via Borel-Cantelli arguments, we obtain the corresponding SLLN.
+Then, via Borel-Cantelli arguments, we obtain the corresponding SLLN, which says that the total mass of BBM among mild obstacles grows as its expectation as $t\to\infty$.
+That is, on a set of full $\mathbb{P}$-measure, in a loose sense,

+(See Theorem~\ref{thm2} and Remark~\ref{remark4} for precise statements.)
 The result is valid in almost every environment $\omega$; hence, it is called a \emph{quenched} SLLN.
+We refer the reader to \cite[Section 1.2]{E2008} for a list of problems that serve as motivation to study the current model.